Arche Resonance Theory

 6.7 Relationship to Existing Interpretations

-The framework is also structurally adjacent to decoherence-based interpretations, but it goes further by claiming that one outcome is actually selected.
+The framework is also adjacent in structure to decoherence-based interpretations, yet it goes further by claiming that one outcome is genuinely selected.
 The node that forms is determined by the exact phase alignment of the Archeonic configuration at the instant of coupling.
 Because the macroscopic apparatus cannot access that sub-Planckian phase directly, the result appears probabilistic.
 The Archeonic wave intensity |Ak|2 governs the long-run frequency with which a given mode locks in.
-The Born rule is recovered not because the universe is stochastic, but because the macroscopic observer cannot access the Archeonic phase at the instant of coupling.
+The Born rule is recovered because the macroscopic observer cannot access the Archeonic phase at the instant of coupling.

 6.8 What Has Been Established